Late Effects of Breast Cancer Treatment

 Click on the treatment types below to learn about some possible late effects linked to each (in alphabetical order):

 “Quality of life” describes a person’s overall well-being.

-Your mental and physical health (including symptoms such as pain and fatigue), ability to perform daily roles and sexual function are all part of your quality of life.
+Your mental and physical health (including symptoms or side effects such as pain and fatigue), ability to perform daily roles and sexual function are all part of your quality of life.

 - Quality of life issues after breast cancer treatment

 - Quality of life issues related to metastatic breast cancer